 First Year Residents are all resident students who have earned less than 30 credits at WCU prior to the beginning of the fall semester regardless of how many semesters they have been enrolled and transfer students posted less than 30 credits.

-Students who fall into the First Year Resident category are not permitted by University policy to park their vehicles in the University parking lots.
-This does not prevent them from parking their vehicles in the pay parking structures located in West Chester Borough, at metered spaces on the streets, or purchasing a Borough "C" permit to park in specific areas on the streets directly adjacent to the campus.
-Permits for Borough "C" parking areas on the streets and semester passes for the Sharpless Street Parking Structure are available through the West Chester Borough Parking Office at the beginning of the Fall semester.
+Students who fall into the First Year Resident category are not permitted by University policy to park their vehicles in the University parking lots or garages.
+This does not prevent them from parking their vehicles in the pay parking structures located off campus in West Chester Borough on High Street or Chestnut Street or at metered spaces on the streets.
+Please contact West Chester Borough Parking at 610-696-4521 for more information.

 Those First Year Residents who wish to appeal the parking regulations that prohibit them from parking in University parking lots must submit the following documents to the University Parking Services Office;

 Submission of the proper documentation does not guarantee that the hardship request will be granted.

 Additional supporting materials may be accepted in addition to, but not in place of, the above requirements.

 When all required documentation for the Hardship Exception appeal has been received at the Parking Services Office, the student filing the appeal will be provided with a temporary parking permit allowing them to park in Lot R during the appeal process.
 Alterations to temporary permits is not permitted and anyone found to have altered a temporary permit will be held accountable under the WCU Student Code of Conduct and future parking privileges may be revoked.